kenshr/Music-Genre-Classification/README.md

 I also plotted the average song length per genre.
 There was a surprising amount of variation with the longest genre, International, being over 50 seconds longer than the shortest genre, Hip-Hop.
 For our purposes, this should not have any effect on our modeling since we're using 30 second samples for each song.

 ## <a name="modeling">Modeling</a>
 I began modeling by establishing a baseline using a dummy classifier which made predictions at random.
-I elected to use accuracy as my main metric for gauging performance since we want the models to predict all genres equally well and there are no differing rewards/penalties associated with any one genre.
+I elected to use accuracy as my main metric for gauging performance since we want the models to predict all genres equally well and there are no differing rewards/penalties associated with the accuracy for predicting any one genre.
 Given that we have 8 genres, it makes sense that the dummy classifier had an accuracy of 13% (roughly one in eight).

-I made my first model starting with a traditional 2D convolutional neural network (CNN) to process the mel spectrogram images.
-With this, I was able to achieve a max accuracy of 40% on the test set.
+I made my first model starting with a  2D convolutional neural network (CNN) to process the mel spectrogram images.
+With this, I was able to achieve a max accuracy of 40% on the validation set.

 After hitting a wall, I pivoted to the 1D convolutional neural network approach mentioned above in the data preparation section.
 This new configuration was able to push the needle forward to an accuracy of 43% on the test set.
 Another added benefit of this configuration was that training time on the neural network was cut down by 75% since it was processing much less data (1D vs 2D).